 We offer telephone appointments and reviews and parents can phone and leave messages with prompt responses to messages.
 Urgent issues are addressed a soon as clinician is available.
 We also need to be accessible to school health and staff that are also managing challenging behaviour during the day at school and they can contact us by mobile, email and via the clinic reception.
 We also welcome and encourage close links with Markfield and FABLE, HARTS and the Disabled Children’s Team (DCT) and co work to support families in a holistic way; these agencies all have our contact details.

 Training our staff have had in supporting children and young people with special educational needs and disabilities

-All the team are highly qualified in management of children with learning disability.
+All the team are highly qualified in the management of children with learning disabilities.

-Consultant Child Psychiatrist - medical doctor with postgraduate training in paediatrics and psychiatry
+Consultant Child Psychiatrist - a medical doctor with postgraduate training in paediatrics and psychiatry

 Psychologists are both highly specialist and have doctorates

 Specialist training in Autism Diagnosis, Pharmacology, and Cognitive Assessments

 Up to date continuous professional development for safeguarding, health and safety, risk assessment, breakaway training, information governance, membership of various professional bodies, including Royal College of Paediatrics, Royal College of Psychiatry, British Psychological society, ACAMH and special interest groups for children with LD.